News Corp: After the split

 In January 2020, News Corp sold Unruly, an outstream video ad marketplace, in exchange of 6.91% of Tremor Video stock.
 On July 31, 2020, James Murdoch resigned from the News Corp board of directors, "due to disagreements over certain editorial content published by the Company's news outlets and certain other strategic decisions."

 On February 4, 2022, News Corp suffered a cyberattack from hackers believed to be linked to China.

 On October 14, 2022, it was announced that, under the instruction of Rupert Murdoch, a special committee had been established to explore a potential merger of Fox and News Corp, bringing the two companies back together since the former 21st Century Fox was spun-off from News Corp in 2013.
 On January 24, 2023, the proposed merger was abandoned by Murdoch.

 In February 2023, the company announced that it would be cutting 5% of its workforce across its various divisions.

 In September 2023, News Corp reported that Rupert Murdoch would retire from the board of News Corporation.
 He would also retire from the board of Fox Corporation and his son Lachlan Murdoch would replace him on both boards.
 The retirement would take effect in November 2023.

 An annual meeting of shareholders was held by webcast on 20 November 2024, to determine whether the "dual-class" share structure (voting and non-voting) would be abolished, after Starboard Value, which has bought up a large share of News Corp over the previous year, had proposed a one-share-one-vote system.
 News Corp had stated that if the proposal is accepted, the new system of shares could only be introduced if agreement between voting and non-voting shareholders was reached.
 This relates to the ongoing court case in Nevada pitting Rupert and Lachlan Murdoch against the other three siblings, who all have voting shares.
 The proposal was not accepted at the meeting.

 In June 2025, the company announced it had extended the contract of its chief executive Robert Thomson to June 2030.

+In January 2026, the California Post was launched as a local version of the New York Post.